akshayphate/DSA/README.md

-# Implementation of Commonly used Data Structures and Algorithms in C
+Implementation of Commonly used Data Structures and Algorithms in C

+Reference : CLRS